mlennox/eslint-complexity-checking/README.md

 ## Cyclomatic weighting

-The cyclomatic complexity of a file is considered more important than other problems so it adds a boost to the weighting of a particular file when it is sorted.
-The complexity is a measure of the independent paths through a piece of code.
-The measure is divided by four and added to the error or warning count.
+The cyclomatic complexity is a measure of the independent paths through a piece of code.
+The measure is divided by four and added to the error or warning count before being evaluated when sorting the list of problematic files.

 This is why, in the example, the file `cyclomatic.example.js` with only a single cyclomatic warning is listed above the file `notsobad.example.js` which has 3 warnings.
 None of the 3 warnings in `notsobad.example.js` are due to cyclomatic complexity so they are relatively less important when you consider the entire codebase.